harumuki/thorsten-hans.com/_posts/2015-05-06-when-electrons-window-settitle-keeps-you-driving-crazy.md

 ```

-Also, the title of your window will be set to your app’s name.
+Also, the title of your window will be set to your app's name.
 [See the correct (async) implementation right here on GitHub](https://github.com/ThorstenHans/electron-angular-es6/commit/3db7c3ba285b262405be41da2ef0be09746c7142?diff=unified){:target="_blank"}

 I think this post was worth writing because it can save other electron developers a few **WTFs** when building their electron apps. 🙂